ansys/pyedb/doc/source/archive.rst

 .. warning::

    This code is provided **as-is** for reference and migration purposes only.
-It will not be updated.
 Do not use it for new projects.
 If you need to maintain an old script that uses the ``dotnet`` API, your goal should be to migrate it to the gRPC client.